Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_MANAGE_TECH_DEBT_ITEM_001_v1.md

           "Overall_Project_Goal": "Resolve prioritized tech debt item [TechDebtKey].", "Phase_Goal": "Implement code refactoring to address `TechDebtCandidates:[TechDebtKey]`, ensuring all tests pass and quality standards are met.", "Lead_Mode_Specific_Instructions": [
-            "Target Tech Debt: `CustomData TechDebtCandidates:[TechDebtKey]` (key).
-Review its details and any architectural guidance from LeadArchitect (see `Refined_Refactoring_Spec_From_LeadArch`).", "Execute your standard refactoring workflow (e.g., `.nova/workflows/nova-leaddeveloper/WF_DEV_TECHDEBT_REFACTOR_COMPONENT_001_v1.md`) to manage your team (CodeRefactorer, TestAutomator) for this task.", "Key goals: Address the described debt, improve code quality/performance as specified, ensure no regressions by running all relevant tests.", "Log any significant refactoring `Decisions` (integer `id`) or new `CodeSnippets` (key).", "In your `attempt_completion`, provide a summary of changes and confirm test/linter status.
-Also indicate the new suggested status for `TechDebtCandidates:[TechDebtKey]` (e.g., 'RESOLVED', 'PARTIALLY_ADDRESSED')."
+            "Target Tech Debt: `CustomData TechDebtCandidates:[TechDebtKey]` (key).",
+            "Your goal is to resolve this tech debt.
+Create a high-level plan, log it, and use your single-step execution loop to manage your specialists (CodeRefactorer, TestAutomator).
+You may consult `.nova/workflows/nova-leaddeveloper/WF_DEV_TECHDEBT_REFACTOR_COMPONENT_001_v1.md` for a reference process.", "Ensure you address the described debt, improve code quality/performance as specified, and ensure no regressions by running all relevant tests."
           ],
           "Required_Input_Context": {
             "TechDebtCandidate_Ref": { "type": "custom_data", "category": "TechDebtCandidates", "key": "[TechDebtKey]" },